Liuhongzhi2018/liuhongzhi2018/README.md

 ### Hi there, I'm Henry! 👋

-My full name is Hongzhi Liu, a Master degree candidate.
+My full name is Hongzhi Liu, a Ph.D. candidate from SEU.

 - 🔭 I'm currently research on Computer Vision and Deep Learning.